Italian Vegan holiday meal

-It’s easy to prepare a vegan holiday meal
+It’s easy to prepare an italian vegan holiday meal

 This holiday season, we want to encourage you to respect our animal friends, and the planet, as you prepare your festive holiday meals.
 Of course, it’s always nice to celebrate tradition, but it can also be really fun and exciting to try something new, especially if it will diminish your carbon footprint!
 Not only will the animals thank you, but your guests will benefit from healthy alternatives to the traditional holiday dishes.
 As you most likely know, food and wine are obsessions in Italy, and naturally more so at this time of year.
 We gather with friends and family every chance we get to share meals and celebrate, and plan the next meal!

 Beginning with the antipasti, instead of serving cheese, try cashew cheese, instead!
 You can buy it pre-made, or make it yourself at home.
 All you need are 150g of natural cashew nuts,

 1 ½ tablespoon of food yeast, ½ lemon juice, 1 teaspoon of mustard, 1 pinch of salt, 1 pinch of garlic powder, 1 pinch of pepper, 30g of cranberries and 20g of pumpkin seeds.

 Put the cashews soaked in hot water for 2 hours, then drain, and pour into the food processor adding the yeast, lemon juice, mustard, salt, pepper and garlic powder.
 Blend everything well until you get a homogeneous mixture, transfer it into a bowl and add 20 g of very coarsely chopped cranberries.
 To shape the “cheese,” cover a low and wide bowl with a film and pour the cashew mixture over it.
 Press the edges together with the film and place it in the fridge to rest for at least 30 minutes.